microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 scope matrix.

-This operation permits loads from `RowMajor`, `ColumMajor` and `Optimal` layouts for Thread scope matrices, with an option to traspose the matrix by setting the `Layout` parameter to `MulOptimalTranspose` or `OuterProductOptimalTranspose`.
+This operation permits loads from `RowMajor`, `ColumMajor` and `Optimal` layouts for Thread scope matrices, with an option to transpose the matrix by setting the `Layout` parameter to `MulOptimalTranspose` or `OuterProductOptimalTranspose`.
 Not all component types support transposing, it is implementation specific.
 Applications need to query the driver to determine if a matrix transpose is